swift-nav/libsbp/HOWTO.md

 # Releasing New Versions of the Library

+## Using Docker

+It's highly recommended to use the docker container to run the release process, the docker container can be pulled from DockerHub and launched via this command:

+``docker run  -v $PWD:/mnt/workspace -i -t swiftnav/libsbp-build:2020.09.15``

+Check this [link](https://hub.docker.com/r/swiftnav/libsbp-build/tags) for newer tags.

+## The Process

 Oh boy, so you've decided to release a new version of libsbp.
-It's recommended this process is performed on a Mac, as it has been known to go wrong on Linux.

-The v1.2.5 release for Python on PyPi failed to install due to missing `requirements.txt` file in the uploaded archive after a deployment was done on Ubuntu 16.04.
+It's recommended this process is performed using the above docker container.
+You'll likely want to run the git commands outside of the container and the `make ...` commands inside the container (so you don't have to setup git inside the docker container).

 0. Branch and tag a new release.
 Tag the release version: